wepala/weos/docs/features/define-content-type.md

 ### Declare basic content type

-A simple content type is one where the properties are primitive types and it has an "id" property that is the default
+A simple content type is one where the properties are primitive types.
+If there is no identifier specified one will
-    identifier
+    be created by default

 **Given** "Sojourner" adds a schema "Blog" to the "OpenAPI 3.0" specification